|

 then individuality of the man is hot and damp.

-It is necessary to take into account that individuality of the man is a
+It is necessary to take into account that human individuality is a

 combination of atoms of all types and consequently at structure of individuality

-there are all qualities but if any levels of a nose are more expressed then the
+there are all qualities, but if any levels of a nose are more expressed then qualities of

 prevailing atoms are most appreciable.